Acxiom/metalus/spark-pipeline-engine/docs/steps.md

 A fork type step allows running a set of steps against a list of data simulating looping behavior.
 There are two ways to process the data: *serial* or *parallel*.
 Serial will process the data one entry at a time, but all values will be processed regardless of errors.
 Parallel will attempt to run each value at the same time depending on the available resources.
-Fork steps may not be embedded in side other fork steps, but multiple fork steps are allowed as long as a join step provides separation.
+Fork steps may not be embedded inside other fork steps, but multiple fork steps are allowed as long as a join step provides separation.
 Fork steps perform no logic, so the "engineMeta" attribute will be ignored.
 The required parameters are: